 On the other hand, bringing your own car during your driver’s license application could help raise your chance of passing the practical driving exam.
-Because you’re already familiar and comfortable with your car, so you won’t need to adjust and be stressed.
-You also won’t have to spend over two hundred bucks for renting a car at the LTO office.
+Because you’re already familiar and comfortable with your car, you won’t need to adjust to a different car and be stressed.
+You also won’t have to spend money for renting a car at the LTO office.

-Just like any government office, LTO offices are jampacked with driver’s license applicants every day, especially during peak hours and days.
+Just like any government office, LTO offices are jam-packed with people every day, especially during peak hours and days.

 Avoid any delay—know what to expect during the driver’s license application.
 Here are the basic steps you need to know before you apply for a driver’s license: